NUMde/compass-interface-codex/compass-download-kotlin/README.md

 # compass-download-kotlin
 This is a clone of [compass-numapp-downloader](https://github.com/NUMde/compass-numapp-downloader), written in Kotlin instead of Python.
-This is why the interface component does have to depend on a Python installation.
+This is why the interface component does not depend on a Python installation.

 ## IMPORTANT HINT
 You need to use **at least Java 8 Update 161, Java 9 or newer**, due to the fact that older versionen cannot use AES with more than